Aquafina-water-bottle/jp-mining-note/docs/docs/principles.md

 # Modularized, Customizable & Extendable
-This project ships with [built-in tools](runtimeoptions.md) to easily disable/enable features, or even completely remove them from the base template via [compile-time options](compiletimeoptions.md).
+This project ships with [built-in tools](runtimeoptions.md) to easily disable/enable features, or even completely remove them from the base template via [compile options](compiletimeoptions.md).
 Additionally, there are [many built-in ways](modding.md) to extend the note to suit your exact needs.

 # Documentation First